Rygel-XVI/Rygel-XVI.github.io/_posts/2018-04-17-accepts_nested_attributes_for.markdown

 ---
 layout: post
 title:      "Accepts_Nested_Attributes_For"
-date:       2018-04-17 07:48:28 +0000
+date:       2018-04-17 03:48:29 -0400
 permalink:  accepts_nested_attributes_for
 ---

 So far one of the more difficult topics I have encountered in Rails is nested forms and how it produces HTML and interacts with objects.
 A first glance it seems simple, it's like a nested array...sort of...right?
 Well sort of...also not sort of.
-First off when whitelisting attributes and nested attribute it comes out a hash.
+First off when white-listing attributes and nested attribute it comes out a hash.
 Second off, when you add the nested attributes (ie categories_attributes in the following code) it gets confusing.
 There are very specific naming conventions that must be followed.

 /app/controllers/posts_controller.rb